Dr. Sarah McKoin

 Goin' Band Director

-Mr. Hill teaches classes in Secondary and Marching Band Techniques, Secondary Instrumental Ensemble for choral students, as well as serving as conductor of Concert Band.
-In service to music education Mr. Hill is currently a leadership facilitator with Solutions and Specialized Innovations (SASI), which specializes in student empowerment in music students, and he serves as a consultant to high school band programs across the state the state.
+In service to music education, Hill coordinates and teaches at the Texas Tech Band and Orchestra Camp which is attended by hundreds of musicians from across the nation.
+He also is a leadership facilitator with Solutions and Specialized Innovations (SASI), which specializes in student empowerment in music students, and he serves as a consultant and clinician to high school band programs.

-His professional affiliations include: College Band Directors National Association, Texas Music Educators Association, Texas Bandmasters Association, College Music Society and Kappa Kappa Psi.
+His professional affiliations include: College Band Directors National Association, Texas Music Educators Association and Texas Bandmasters Association.

 Director of Bands